In Brief

 JOHN 17:9

 Read it again.
 I am not praying for the world.
 This is Christ Himself, hours before Calvary, drawing an explicit line between the world and His people.
 He does not pray for everyone.
 He prays for those the Father gave Him.
 And the logic that follows is devastating: if Christ's intercession is particular — if He prays for specific people and not for others — then how can His atonement be universal?
-Would Christ die for people He refuses to pray for?
+Would Christ die for those He does not carry in His priestly prayer?
+The atonement and the intercession are two halves of one priesthood — the same names on both.

 The Language Scripture Uses